j0hannesr0th/pushover-api/README.md

 - `sound`: The name of one of the sounds supported by device clients to override the user's default sound choice.
 Retrieve the list of all possible sound values by making a GET request without action parameter.

 See the official documentation for more details: https://pushover.net/api

+## Security Warning

+This implementation allows for sending notifications via GET requests for the sake of demonstration.
+However, using GET for operations that change the state of your system (like sending a notification) is not recommended because it can expose sensitive data and allow for potential replay attacks.
+Please use POST requests for these kinds of operations in a production environment.